jamesjonesphoenix/X3-True-Relations/README.md

 ### Thanks

 * Thanks Egosoft for making a great game.
+* Thanks Olsch for help with translations
 * Thanks Jack08 for Improved Races 2.
 I began this plugin as a port of the True Relations feature of that mod.

+## Changelog

+##### 1.1

+* Added German, French, Italian, Czecha and Polish translations.
+* Updated lib scripts in line with Colour By Race.